Resh-97/Classification-of-SETI-dataset-using-CNNs/README.md

 # Classification of SETI dataset using CNNs
-The SETI dataset consists of 2-Dimensional spectrograms of radio signals from space collected at the SETI Institute by the Allen Telescope Array.
+The **SETI dataset** consists of 2-Dimensional spectrograms of radio signals from space collected at the **SETI Institute** by the **Allen Telescope Array**.
 The  objective  is  to classify the radio signals from outer space into one of four classes.

 ### Tasks Performed: